M4p4/tube-utils/README.md

 # tube-utils

-Here you find functions to parse videos and searchresults from popular tubes.
+Here you find functions to parse video data and search results data from popular tubes.

 ### Usage